derekjchow/kelvin/doc/simulation.md

 ## VCS Support

-Kelvin supports using VCS simulator.
+CoralNPU supports using VCS simulator.
 To enable VCS support, the following environment variables need to be set:

 ```